 - Each CRP student is assigned a mentor

-- Mentors and students meet weekly to discuss progress and concerns.
+- Mentors and students meet weekly to discuss academic progress and concerns.
 The mentor serves primarily as an academic advisor; however, personal issues which impact academic performance are often raised